-Whether you’re a beginner commuter or a seasoned roadster, there’s a growing number of independent bike shops in London that are happy to come to the rescue – from fixing that custom two-wheeler to teaching you how to do it yourself.
-(But our own video explains how to fix your bike puncture in five minutes!)
-Here are some of our favourite specialists.
+Whether you want to get fit or it's time for a set of new wheels, there’s a growing number of independent bike shops in London that are happy to come to the rescue – from fixing that custom two-wheeler to teaching you how to do it yourself.
+And when you've got your shiny new bike, treat yourself to a coffee at one of London's best bicycle cafes.

 54 Earl’s Court Road, W8 6EJ